zouharvi/kb-shrink/README.md

 This poses practical issues for both research and applications.
 We aim to reduce the size through two methods:

-Dimensionality reduction of the embedding (article in writing):
+Dimensionality reduction of the embedding:
 - PCA, autoencoder, random projections
 - Effect on IP vs L2
 - Pre-processing
 - Training/evaluation data size dependency

-Document splitting & filtering (thesis in writing):
+Document splitting & filtering:
 - Split on segments respecting semantic boundaries
 - Get retrievability annotations and train a filtering system
 - Decrease knowledge base size by clustering (join neighbours pointing to the same doc)